 Otherwise,.. what about some Forever Living Products? (as many as I can afford)

-Or, what about printing another batch of my poetry book from a few years ago; I have some new friends now who didn't get one that back when I first self-published it in 2005.
+Or, what about printing another batch of my poetry book from a few years ago; I have some new friends now who didn't get one back when I first self-published it in 2005.

 Oops, I guess those are not a healthy edible Christmas gifts.
 My mind is going on tangents.